Labh Singh: Punjab Police service

-After finishing his education at Baba Buddha Sahib College, Labh Singh joined the Punjab Police force in 1971 and served the force until he left his job in 1982.
-According to other sources he left his job in 1983.
+After finishing his education at Baba Buddha Sahib College, Labh Singh joined the Punjab Police force in 1971 and served the force until he left his job in May 1983.

-Actions under Jarnail Singh Bhindranwale
+Militancy under Jarnail Singh Bhindranwale

-Influenced by Jarnail Singh Bhindranwale, Labh Singh left the Punjab police in 1982 or 1983, and joined the Sikh militant movement.
+Influenced by Jarnail Singh Bhindranwale, Labh Singh left the Punjab police in May 1983, and joined the Sikh militant movement.
+He was involved in militancy prior to his departure and was suspected to be involved in an attack on Inspector Harjit Singh.
+Labh Singh rose to become a very close associate of Jarnail Singh and a key hitman of Jarnail Singh.
+He along with Surinder Singh Sodhi were Bhinranwale's chief hitmen.

-Killing Nirankari Star Resham Singh
+Various assassinations and attack

-On 27 October 1982, Labh Singh and Surinder Singh Sodhi killed Resham Singh.
+On 27 October 1982, Labh Singh, Surinder Singh Sodhi, and another militant killed Resham Singh.
 Resham was the Sant Nirankari head of Hoshiarpur District and 1 of the 7 Sant Nirankari stars which were the Sant Nirankari version of the Panj Pyare.
 Following the 1978 Sikh–Nirankari clash, which saw 13 Sikh killed and 150 injured, Nirankari were expelled by the Akal Takht out of the Sikh fold and became a target of attacks.

-Sodhi and Labh Singh had disguised themselves as police.
-They had approached Resham posing as officers who just wanted to chat.
-As Resham was talking about Bhindranwale, supposedly negatively, Labh Singh and Sodhi pulled out stenguns and opened fire killing him instantly.
-It is said that Sodhi and Labh Singh fled on a Royal Enfield Bullet and fired victory shots.
+Resham had been receiving death threats for months and had been appointed a security guard from the Punjab Police.
+The day of the killing Resham's guard was on leave.
+Labh Singh and the other militants had disguised themselves as police officers.
+Labh Singh and the other militants drove-by on a Royal Enfield Bullet and shot Resham.
+Afterwards the militants stopped the motorcycle and shot Resham 3 more times.
+2 stens and a pistol were used.

 Killing Deputy Inspector General A.S.
 Atwal

 On 25 April 1983, Deputy Inspector General (DIG) A.S.
 Atwal was killed while leaving the Golden Temple.
 In the killing 2 others were critically injured.
 Labh Singh was involved in the killing.
 After Atwal was killed his driver and bodyguards quickly escaped.
 Other units stationed nearby also fled instead of taking any action.
 His death was celebrated by the other militants in the Temple who fired victory shots.
 His corpse remained there for hours.
-Only after Punjab Chief Minister Darbara Singh phone Jarnail Singh Bhindranwale and got his permission was Atwal’s body recovered.
-A possible reason why Labh Singh killed Atwal was because he had killed 1 of Jarnail Singh’s men and injured 3 other men.
-Another possible reason could be that Atwal was accused by Bhindranwale of stripping a Sikh women and parading her while one of Atwal’s men held her by the breast.
+Only after Punjab Chief Minister Darbara Singh phone Jarnail Singh Bhindranwale and got his permission was Atwal's body recovered.
+Atwal had killed 1 of Jarnail Singh's men and injured 3 others in am encounter causing him to be on the militant hit-list.